 The professional summary is the next section on which to spend a bit of time.
 Generally, a professional summary on a resume is written in a very professional (some might say “stuffy”) tone.
 With LinkedIn, it’s a little different.
 The summary is a GREAT place to showcase your wittiness and creativity.
 Use your voice in a way that invites open dialogue from colleagues, recruiters, and prospective employers.

-Frankly, the honest … in your face answer is that no one cares what you were supposed to do (i.e., were responsible for) at your previous job.
+No one cares what you were supposed to do (i.e., were responsible for) at your previous job.
 They care about what you actually did that made the place you were at better.
-In fact, you should delete the phrase “was responsible for” from your vocabulary.
+In fact, please delete the phrase “was responsible for” from your vocabulary.

-Also, it is supremely important to spell out acronyms, even ones that everyone knows (i.e., FBI).
-Spell them out the first time with the acronym in parenthesis.
-Then use the acronym thereafter.
+Also, it is supremely important to spell out acronyms.
+Spell out ones that you know everyone knows — even simple ones like Federal Bureau of Investigations (FBI) for someone’s resume.
 Leave nothing for them to wonder about because if they’re trying to figure out what that acronym means, they’re NOT reading your profile.

 You’d think the EDUCATION section would be pretty self-explanatory; you’d be right.
 Of course, you should follow the tenet that says to start with your most recent education and work backward.
 DO NOT include high school.
 As previously mentioned, spell out acronyms, this goes for the name of your school AND your degree.
 So, a BS from NSU should be Bachelor of Science from Northwestern State University.